-A newcomer to the RF connectivity space, Low Power, Wide Area Network protocols such as LoRaWAN emerged from the need to connect remotely-located devices that had to survive on a battery without constant manual servicing for long periods of time.
+A newcomer to the RF connectivity space, Low Power, Wide Area Network (LPWAN) protocols, such as LoRaWAN, emerged from the need to connect remotely located devices that had to survive on a battery without constant manual servicing for long periods of time.
 Spurred by the IoT, these protocols are optimized for very low data rates.
-They utilize spectrum below 1GHz giving them metro-wide range and coverage despite extremely low power operation.
-Unlicensed bandwidth means they are low cost to operate and do not require any of the major cellular carriers.
-However, do not use LPWAN protocols for data intensive applications such as audio or video.
+Long range (LoRa) technology is advantageous in terms of battery life and cost.
+LoRa utilizes the unlicensed sub GHz bands (915/868/923/433 MHz), providing long range coverage despite its extremely low power operation.
+Using the unlicensed bandwidth allows low-cost operation.
+However, do not use LPWAN protocols for data-intensive applications, such as audio or video.
 The data rate cannot support that.

 This emerging LPWA technology is designed for narrowband IoT (NB-IoT) applications.
 NB-IoT has significantly higher power and cost requirements than LoRaWAN, but it brings increased range, immunity to interference, data reliability and data integrity.
 NB-IoT uses the licensed cellular spectrum, so involving the major wireless carriers may increase the operating cost per IoT node.
 However, using the potentially higher-cost licensed bandwidth allows NB-IoT to offer benefits in terms of latency and quality of service.
 As a system, NB-IoT is expected to provide better coverage, since the major carriers already offer ubiquitous wireless support across all regions of the globe.
 NB-IoT bands overlap with 3G and LTE and share common antenna solutions.

 Long Range, High Data Rates, Not Ideal for extended Battery Life